jononovo/Agent-16-250414/README/NODES_SYSTEM_UPDATED.md

 /**
  * Example Enhanced Node
  *
- * This is an example of how to use the Enhanced Default Node pattern
+ * This is an example of how to use the Default Node pattern
  * to create a node with settings drawer functionality.
  */